 Effective, April 1, 2021, WCEC is adjusting the Power Cost Recover Factor (PCRF) from .02 to .035.
 This is a necessary adjustment and was budgeted at the beginning of the year and planned for an April 1 effective date.
+This means all usage billed after that date will be calculated using the new rate.

 How it Works